AnmolGulati6/CalorieTracker/README.md

 # What I Learned
 Tkinter module to create GUI applications in Python

-Read data from a CSV file into a dictionary using the csv module
+Download and Parse data

+Parse CSV files